 It should be noted that the anchor rods will not resist any portion of the shear load, unless the washers are welded to the base plate.
 This is to account for the fact the base plates are fabricated with oversize holes, and it's unlikely the the anchor rods bear laterally against the plate.

 What are the failure modes in a shear lug design?

 Once the shear force has been calculated, the shear lug should be checked for the following failure modes:

 - Steel Failure – This is a measure of the capacity of the shear lug material itself.
 The shear and bending capacities should be evaluated by calculations based on the properties of the material and the physical dimensions of the lug.
-Typically the shear lug is a plate, but it’s common to see a HSS in case of biaxial shear.
+Typically the shear lug is a plate, but it’s common to see HSS sections in case of biaxial shear.

-The calculation of the breakout failure mode in shear is particularly important since a concrete failure would be non-ductile, and therefore it should be avoided.
+The calculation of the breakout failure mode is particularly important since a concrete failure would be non-ductile, and therefore it should be avoided.
 To prevent this kind of failure, the Code allows the use of reinforcing steel across the failure surface.
 This anchor reinforcement, however, must be designed and detailed carefully so that the strength of the rebars can be developed at both sides of the failure surface.